 Study of Noncommunicable Diseases in Myanmar

-Developed a half-day presentation on Research Gap Assessment.
+Developed two half-day workshops on Myanmar's public health research gap assessment.
 Prepared the structure for priority research agenda on NCDs in Myanmar.
 Created a survey, analyzed the data, and presented the findings.

 March 2017 | Thabyay Education Foundation